JEEVANBG/GitActions/README.md

-# GitActions raised a pull request to check title
+# GitActions raised a pull request to check title and